withabubaker/Using-Grafana-and-Prometheus-to-Monitor-Raspberry-Pi-Services/README.md

 ## Install and Configure Node Exporter (this will grap the metrics from your pi)

-1. Install the node on the Raspberry Pi
+1. Install the node on your Raspberry Pi
 ```bash
 wget https://github.com/prometheus/node_exporter/releases/download/v1.6.0/node_exporter-1.6.0.linux-armv7.tar.gz
 tar xvfz node_exporter-1.6.0.linux-armv7.tar.gz